cellml/libcellml/docs/theory/theory_potassiumchannel.rst

 Simulation and results
 ----------------------

-Note that several other features have been added:

--  the event control *select case* which indicates that the voltage is specified to jump from 0mV to -85mV at t = 5ms then back to 0mV at t = 15ms.
-This is only used here in order to test the K channel model;
-   when the potassium_channel component is later imported into a neuron model, **the environment component is not imported**.

 Running the simulation up to an ending point of t = 40ms with a timestep of 0.1 we can solve the equations for the potassium channel with a voltage step condition in which the membrane voltage is clamped initially at 0mV and